ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Returned value**

-- 16-bit integer value if successful, otherwise returns the default value.
+- 16-bit integer value if successful, otherwise returns the default value if passed or `0` if not.
 [Int16](../data-types/int-uint.md).

 :::note
 - The function uses [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), meaning it truncates fractional digits of numbers.